softwarereliabilitylab/TodoApp-For-Microservices/Readme.md

 After opening, select `Reopen in Container` in the notification at the bottom right.

-BoardApi: After opening the DEV Container in VSCode, run `yarn install` in a terminal.

 ### DEV Container

 |   Name   |   OS   |      Tag      |                                           Description                                           | Dependences |